jacobharasimo/angular-mail-list/README.md

 if you receive an error that you cant find webpack run the following in console:
 `npm install -g webpack webpack-dev-server`

-Tested only on PC, MAC use unsure
+##Mac

-##Mac Usage
+Development was done and tested on Windows, Mac usage is unsure.

-should work but is accessed at: http://127.0.0.1:8080/
+Mac usage may require some customization, however ``npm start`` should launch the site and be accessible at: http://127.0.0.1:8080/